 Netflix Synopsis: A young 17th-century witch time travels to the future to save the man she loves, but first must adjust to present-day Cartagena and defeat a dark rival.

 Why You Should Check This Out: Who doesn’t love time-traveling stories about witches?
-Since I haven’t seen Always A Witch, I can’t comment on how much time the series spent in the 17th century.
+The Colombian series takes place in both the present-day and the 17th-century.

 #3: Anne with an E (2017)